marosan28/old-town-jewels/README.md

 # Structure

 This project is structured with a homepage with the website's logo and a message that greets the user with a clear navigation bar at the top of the page where the user can login or sign up.
+When logging in user is allowed to request a email password reset in case of a forgotten password.
+After the User logs in he is able to visit his profile section and make modifications of his personal information, customer is also allowed to change his password while being logged in.
+Customers can inspect products and see average reviews on product details helping them make a decision while shopping.
+Customers are also allowed to leave their own comments and ratings below each product.
 Old Town Jewels shop enables clients to browse products, add them to the cart, apply discount codes, go through the checkout process and pay with a credit a card.
+After successfull payment has been made, customers are greeted with a message containing their order information, payment method, last 4 digits of the card they used on checkout, payment ID, date of purchase.
+The information is also forwarded to their emails.
+Additionally fully functional 404 error page has been added.

 **The website is made of the following apps**: